SpongePowered/SpongeDocs/source/faq.rst

 - The project is currently led by three people: blood, sk89q and Zidane.
 We are making sure to be open with the team so that we do not end up “holding all the keys.”
 Sponge has a lot of help from the existing Minecraft community, but the project is led by these three people who make the final decisions.
 This way, we can have a large number of people contribute and yet still avoid having “too many cooks spoiling the broth.”

 - We are trying to be open as possible.
 Our GitHub repository has been available since the first day development began and we make weekly, lengthy announcements detailing the progress and future of the project.
 Our developers and leads interact with the community around the Internet and on the Sponge forums.
-You will find that we are very approachable: if you have an idea or issue we are all open ears.
+You will find that we are very approachable; if you have an idea or issue, we are all ears.

 - We are using the MIT License, an extremely permissive open source license.
 This means that, should our server implementation encounter legal problems, it will be possible to reuse the Sponge API and start a new project without being further encumbered by legal issues.